 The Army Rangers Team Room is a sacred place when deployed abroad.
-In fact, only being an Army Ranger and a member of the 75th Ranger Regiment is something special.
-The Regiment has provided important direct action raiding forces in War on Terror for years.
+Only being an Army Ranger and a member of the 75th Ranger Regiment is something special.
+For years, the Regiment has provided significant direct action raiding forces in War on Terror.
 Here’s a look at the tools in their team room.

 Army Rangers Team Room in Afghanistan

-The secretive Joint Special Operations Command has often directed these operations and they have sometimes been in cooperation with the most capable of the Afghan military’s own special operations units.
+The secretive Joint Special Operations Command has often directed these operations, and they have sometimes been in cooperation with the most capable of the Afghan military’s special operations units.

 The set of photos posted by the 75th Ranger Regiment online through the U.S. military’s Defense Visual Information Distribution Service were taken nearly a year earlier at an undisclosed location in Afghanistan.
 A flag seen in the background of some of the pictures indicates that deployed elements of the Regiment’s 3rd Battalion were using the armory at the time.

 Each of the pictures has the same brief caption, which reads:

 “U.S. special operations service members conduct combat operations in support of Operation Resolute Support in Afghanistan, February 2019.
 RS is a NATO-led mission to train, advise, and assist the Afghan National Defense and Security Forces and institutions.”